 In addition to the annual and quarterly CSO results submissions, the City is mandated to report on any significant CSO events that are greater than 1:10 year rainfall event.
-On September 23, 2019, one significant CSO event was reported.
-The overflow was a result of the 1 in 25 year storm event that occurred on September 20, 2019.
+In 2020, there were not any significant CSO events, hence none was reported.